travelester/site-capstone/reflections/reflection4.md

 * Name at least one successful thing this week.

  A huge success from this week was being able to tie up a lot of the css issues being dealt with in terms of image sizes by being able to utilize a static size for the profile picture of users.
-Furthermore, we were able to utilize Material-UI componenets, allowing for a cohesive theme throughout the web app.
+Furthermore, we were able to utilize more Material-UI componenets, allowing for a cohesive theme throughout the web app.

 * What were some challenges you and/or your group faced this week?